Preparing Your Vehicle For a Mexico Road Trip

 Preparing your vehicle for a long road trip in Mexico is typically quite similar to preparing it for a trip within the USA or Canada.

-General Preparation For Your Vehicle
+7 7 Simple Preparation Tips For Your Vehicle

 3. Have a basic toolkit for your vehicle.
 Specifically include sockets, wrenches, Allen keys, and any other specialty tools your car may likely need, for a repair.
 No need to go overkill and tow a Snap-On tool chest.
 A simple, compact toolkit will work fine.
 Make sure it’s SAE or Metric based on the brand of your car.

 4. If your battery is over two years old, get it load tested and possibly replaced.
 They don’t last forever and getting stuck with a dead one is entirely preventable.
 This can be done for free at many chain auto parts stores throughout the USA and Canada.

 5. If you are close to an oil change, get it.
 Also if you are close to the recommended time to replace brake pads, brake fluid, transmission fluid, or coolant, do it.
 Finding the correct filters, gaskets, or brake pads may delay you by a couple of days.
 It’s best to get it done before your journey.

 6. Get your shocks and suspension evaluated.
 This essential element is something few consider.
 Proper suspension can mean the difference between confidently traveling a narrow mountain road and white-knuckling the steering wheel the entire time.
 If your vehicle is over four years old or has over 70,000 miles, get your suspension checked by a reliable technician.
 It’s relatively inexpensive to replace or rebuild shocks.
 The difference can be night and day.
 The car, RV or motorcycle will feel like it was when brand new.